 Registration as a full cooperative after three years; issuance of registration certificate and certified copy of bylaws.

 Cooperative members will be required to report on their operations.
-Records of financial transactions and production and marketing of products will be submitted to GCCM Africa each year during the five-year life of the Kakamega Rainforest Restoration Project.
+Records of financial transactions and production and marketing of products will be submitted to KWENCH each year during the five-year life of the Kakamega Rainforest Restoration Project.

 In addition, the cooperative members may elect to include compliance with the group standards for Forest Stewardship Council certification, which are attached to this proposal as Annex B.